AgapovDP/GPNN/README.md

 # GPdatasetCreator
-This repository has programs to create the datasets required for GPNN (https://github.com/AgapovDP/GPNN) training.
+This repository has programs to create the datasets required for GPNN training.
+GPNN is a neural network for solving the ghost polarimetry problem in the formalism of Jones matrices.

 GPdataset.py - dataset class for GPNN training